DinoDevs/GladiatusCrazyAddon/Progress.md

 	- [x] Links to your bag and the market of the remaining needed materials (Forge/Workbench)
 	- [x] Guild message with the remaining needed materials + probable quality (Forge/Workbench)
 	- [x] Forge/Smelt timer on main menu + Notifications when done
-	- [x] Button when forge fails, to re-craft the item
+	- [x] ✎Button when forge fails, to re-craft the item